 E24.
 In order to have conditions that are clear and enforceable the circumstances in which the non-standard hours will apply must be identifiable.
 This is to give an opportunity for representations to be made in relation to particular events and in order to provide predictability as to when non-standard hours will apply for the benefit of those who may be affected.
 The inclusion of particular national saints' days will have to be considered in relation to the overall number of events.
 The particular clientele of premises may be a reason to seek non-standard hours for other national days.
-There should be no expectation of specific non-standard hours for New Year's Eve must seek it specifically or use a Temporary Event Notice.
+There should be no expectation of specific non-standard hours for any particular day.
+Premises not benefiting from exemptions for New Year's Eve must seek it specifically or use a Temporary Event Notice.